jeremybboy/Web-Audio-Piano-Synthesizer/README.md

 # Link to try it directly :
 https://jeremybboy.github.io/Webaudio/

-### If you want to download the project and launch it locally in your computer:
+### If you want to download the project and launch it locally on your computer:
 Follow my youtube tutorial https://youtu.be/f1jQVQGfL_o or :
+- Download and unzip the project
 - Open your terminal, go to the directory of this folder (cd ...)
-- right: "serve", it will give you a local adress that you can open on your browser (Chrome, Safari, etc) -> Enjoy !
+- wright: "serve", it will give you a local adress that you can open on your browser (Chrome, Safari, etc) -> Enjoy !

 # Description

 This project is a simple sine Synth using Tone Js library and a spectrogram.
-The piano notes can be played from yout computer keyboard.
+The piano notes can be played from your computer keyboard.
 The notes assigned to the keyboard follow the same organization as in Music sofware like Ableton or Fl Studio: q->C, z->C#, s->D, e->D#, etc...

 To start the spectrogram, you need to first click on the webpage.